 We construct our teen programs in consultation with both youth and experts.
 These programs offer meaningful experiences that employ evidence-based approaches from service-learning to social and emotional education models.

 Each year, the Volunteer Center awards scholarships to local graduating seniors.
 Recipients have demonstrated financial need and a commitment to academic endeavors, while simultaneously serving their communities and overcoming personal adversity.
-Funded by a generous endowment gift made by the late Ev Durfee, longtime Volunteer Center supporter and Board member, the Durfee Family Scholarship was established in 1988.
-The scholarships range from $1,000 to $5,000 and are provided directly to the recipients’ colleges to assist with the cost of classes, books, and other materials.
-The scholarship application is released each spring – sign up below to be notified.JOIN INTEREST LIST
+Our first scholarship fund was founded by a generous endowment gift made by the late Ev Durfee, longtime Volunteer Center supporter and Board member, in 1988.

-To address the unique set of societal and mental health challenges faced by today’s youth, we launched Connect – a new five-week program.
-Connect is designed to help teens from 13-18 years of age in managing stress, building resilience, and enhancing social and emotional well-being.
-The program is led by licensed facilitator and therapist Macy Grim, M.S., LPCC, who engages with Connect groups in person or via Zoom.
+To address the unique set of societal and mental health challenges faced by today’s youth, during COVID, we launched Connect – a five-week program designed to help teens from 13-18 years of age manage stress, build resilience, and enhance social and emotional well-being.
+The program was led by licensed facilitators and therapists from a group led by Macy Grim, M.S., LPCC, who engaged with Connect groups in person or via Zoom.
 The teens’ caregivers are also engaged in the program, attending a one-time session at the outset and receiving regular email updates and discussion guides.
-Upon program completion, the Volunteer Center awards the teens with a certificate that can be cited on resumes or used for college applications.
+Upon program completion, the Volunteer Center awarded the teens with a certificate that can be cited on resumes or used for college applications.

 Through Connect, participating teens:

-Our latest Connect group, offered in partnership with the Gardena-Carson YMCA and open to students in the area, will begin in spring 2022.
-To express interest in the Gardena-Carson group or future Connect groups, sign up below for notifications.JOIN INTEREST LIST
+Our latest Connect group, offered in partnership with the Gardena-Carson YMCA and open to students in the area, concluded summer 2022.